pivot-access-ltd/bma-offline-docs/discourse/commission-machines.md

  deb-3-0-ui -->

 <!-- snap-2-7-cli
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2274)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2478) to meet your specific needs. snap-2-7-cli -->

 <!-- snap-2-7-ui
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2275)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2479) to meet your specific needs. snap-2-7-ui -->

 <!-- snap-2-8-cli
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2276)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
+This resource information includes (but isn't limited to) information about CPUs, memory, and storage.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2480) to meet your specific needs. snap-2-8-cli -->

 <!-- snap-2-8-ui